vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 6 commits since the previous release, including 5 fixes.
+More than 8 commits since the previous release, including 6 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Tue Jan 24 02:19:28 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Wed Jan 25 02:20:41 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER